zwave-js/node-zwave-js/packages/zwave-js/api.md

     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen updateUserAgent(components: Record<string, string | null | undefined>): void;
     get userAgent(): string;
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen waitForBootloaderChunk<T extends BootloaderChunk>(predicate: (chunk: BootloaderChunk) => boolean, timeout: number): Promise<T>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen waitForCommand<T extends ICommandClass>(predicate: (cc: ICommandClass) => boolean, timeout: number): Promise<T>;